 But hidden between the lines of the poem are clues about author Denis M. Cronin’s own life too.
 Like Fergus, Denis Cronin left a true love behind when he emigrated from the same place as Fergus and like Fergus too, Denis left when faced with trouble after he protested the English rule.
 What’s more, in the lines of the poem Fergus makes several mentions of and allusions to the phenomenon of voice hearing (incorrectly termed audio hallucinations by the psychiatric professionals who discount any possibility of a real source of the voices the hearers experience) See below for more info regarding this facet of the poem and for a list of the lines describing voice hearing please navigate to the page title “References to Voice Hearing.”

-My thanks also go to Brendan Kennelly, a renowned Irish poet, author, media personality and for many years a Professor of Literature at Trinity College in Dublin, who took the time to meet with me and to then read my great-grandfather Denis Cronin’s narrative poem.
+My thanks also go to Brendan Kennelly, a renowned Irish poet, author, media personality and for many years a Professor of Literature at Trinity College in Dublin, who took the time to meet with me in 1998 and to then read my great-grandfather Denis Cronin’s narrative poem.
 Brendan Kennelly had the following praise, which I now quote, to offer in response:

 The narrative poem The Chase of a Shadow can be read by choosing the “Read The Narrative Poem” tab in the above or below site menu.
 Included in that section is a Foreword by Bantry historian Frank O’Mahony and then Denis Cronin’s own final preface (1919) followed by the four cantos of the poem.